-3. Give the molecular formula of the predominant compound derived from myo-inositol in this sample that is consistent with the number of protons observed in the 1H NMR spectrum.
+3. Give the molecular formula of the predominant compound derived from myo-inositol that is consistent with the number of protons observed in the 1H NMR spectrum of this sample.

-4. Based on the number and integrations of the proton signals, give the number of symmetry plane(s) that exist(s) in this molecule.
+4. Based on the number of the proton signals and their integrations, give the number of symmetry plane(s) that exist(s) in this molecule.